What is Encapsulation?

 Think about the interface of your mobile phone.
 Whether you use an Android operating system or iOS, you don't interact directly with the code that allows your phone to connect to the internet, send a text message or play a video game.
 Instead, you interact with the code through a user interface that is designed to streamline your experience and make it easy to access the functions and methods you need to complete a task.
 In this case, the interface is abstracted away from the actual implementation of the code.

-Encapsulation and Containerization Explained
+Encapsulation in OOP and Containerization Explained

 Containers are a relatively new type of software that can be used to virtually package a piece of code along with all of its libraries and other dependencies that it needs to execute.
 Containers create an encapsulated virtual environment where an application can be launched using the minimum amount of storage space and computing power.
 A group of containers can share access to a single operating system and draw their computing resources from a single piece of hardware.